Republican People's Party: Main opposition under Kılıçdaroğlu: 2010–2023

+By 2017, dissidents from MHP founded the Good Party.
+Kılıçdaroğlu was instrumental in the facilitating the rise of the new party by transferring MPs so they would have a parliamentary group to compete in the 2018 election.
 In the 2018 general election the CHP, Good Party, Felicity, and Democrat Party established the Nation Alliance to challenge the AKP and MHP's People's Alliance.
 Though CHP's vote was reduced to 22%, strategic voting for the other parties yielded the alliance 33% of the vote.
-Their candidate for president: Muharrem İnce, received only 30% of the vote.
-The Nation Alliance was re-established for the 2019 local elections, which saw great gains for the CHP, capturing nearly 30% of the electorate and the municipal mayoralties of İstanbul and Ankara.
-Some consider their new respective mayors Ekrem İmamoğlu and Mansur Yavaş possible candidates for the upcoming 2023 presidential election.
-Kılıçdaroğlu and his counterpart in the Good Party Meral Akşener continue a close cooperation as leaders of opposition parties, and the two parties are gaining in the polls, especially amongst the youth, due to the ongoing economic crisis and government mismanagement of the COVID-19 pandemic.
+Their candidate for president: Muharrem İnce, lost in the first round, receiving only 30% of the vote.
+The Nation Alliance was re-established for the 2019 local elections, which saw great gains for the CHP, capturing nearly 30% of the electorate.
+A tacit collaboration with the HDP allowed for CHP to win the municipal mayoralties of İstanbul and Ankara.